Daily readings

 31Him has God exalted with his right hand, to be Leader and Saviour, to give repentance to Israel, and remission of sins.

-32And we are people giving testimony of these things and the Holy Ghost, whom God has given to all that obey him.
+32And we are witnesses of these things and the Holy Ghost, whom God has given to all that obey him.

 33When they had heard these things, they were cut to the heart, and they thought to put them to death.